dmit9/Laravel-test-parse-docker/src/README.md

 1. Price parsing service
    Description of work:

+The user registers by entering an email and a link.
+A confirmation of registration is sent to the email.
 The user clicks the "Get Price" button.
 The browser sends a request to the controller via Laravel routing.
 The controller calls the ParseService service, which:
 Receives a list of users.
 For each user, parses data from external links.
 Saves updated data to the database.
+If the data has changed, the user is sent a letter with a new price.
 After parsing is complete, the data is returned to the user and displayed on the page.

 2.1 Data flow diagram: